raiabril/docker-boxes/README.md

-# docker-boxes
+# vulnerable-machines
 Some useful apps and servers ready to launch in docker for penetration testing purposes.
+Creating them just for fun and to learn.